webcodedsoft/pgrestify/docs-site/guide/queries/basic-queries.md

 Basic queries in PGRestify provide:

+- **Dual Syntax Support**: Choose between PostgREST native syntax or ORM-style repositories
-- **Simple API**: Intuitive chainable methods for building queries
+- **Simple API**: Intuitive chainable methods for building queries in both approaches
-- **Type Safety**: Full TypeScript support for all operations
+- **Type Safety**: Full TypeScript support for all operations with complete IntelliSense
 - **Data Type Support**: Handle all PostgreSQL data types naturally
 - **Flexible Patterns**: From simple selects to complex data retrieval
 - **Performance**: Efficient query execution with proper optimization
 - **Error Handling**: Comprehensive error information for debugging
+- **Parameter Binding**: Safe, parameterized queries with the repository pattern
+- **Method Chaining**: Fluent APIs in both PostgREST and ORM styles

+### Which Approach to Choose?

+**Use PostgREST Syntax when:**
+- You want direct control over PostgREST features
+- Working with simple queries
+- You prefer the PostgREST query language
+- Migrating from existing PostgREST applications

+**Use Repository Pattern when:**
+- You prefer ORM-style development
+- Building complex queries with parameter binding
+- You want automatic parameter escaping
+- Coming from ORM or similar ORMs
+- Building reusable query logic in custom repositories

+Both approaches are equally powerful and can be mixed within the same application.
 Master these fundamental query patterns, and you'll have a solid foundation for building more complex database interactions with PGRestify.